MarcSerraPeralta/homelab/JOURNAL.md

 # 2025/06/11 - Setting up new home server (Part 2)

 I have done some research about the network configuration.
-I will set both IPv4 and IPv6 to automatic, which means that the router assigns a random IP address whenever the router or the PC/server gets rebooted.
+I will set both IPv4 and IPv6 to automatic (DHCP = Dynamic Host Configuration Protocol), which means that the router assigns a random IP address whenever the router or the PC/server gets rebooted.
 I can always set up a static IP address for the server later on (this can be done at the server side or at the router side).